arangodb/docs/3.11/arangosearch.md

 db._query(`INSERT { text: "pop tart" } INTO collection`);
 db._query(`FOR doc IN viewName SEARCH doc.text == "pop tart" OPTIONS { waitForSync: true } RETURN doc`);
 ```

+This is not necessary if you use a single server deployment and populate a
+collection with documents before creating a View.

 {% hint 'warning' %}
 `SEARCH … OPTIONS { waitForSync: true }` is intended to be used in unit tests